 You need to get to the first paragraph.
 Hold down the 'Cursor Down' key until you're on the "T" of the word "The," two lines after "Dear John."
-Go down three more lines.
+Then, if you have a 40 column screen, go down three more lines.
 Find the 'Control' key, hold it down, and press the 'E' key three times.
+If you have an 80 column screen, go down one more line.
+Then hold the 'Control' key down, and press the 'E' key nine times.